 The Three Main Causes of Dark Circles Dark Circles

 The first two causes of dark circles under the eyes are the loss of volume under the eye area.
 Naturally, over time the collagen decreases in your skin.
-Simultaneously, fat pads in your face, which usually plump out facial features, shrink and are pulled down your face with gravity.
+Simultaneously, fat pads in your face usually plump out facial features, shrink, and are pulled down your face with gravity.

 1. Dark Circles caused by Under Eye Hollows or Tear Troughs

 Essentially the formation of dark circles resulting from under-eye hollows or tear troughs is from loss of volume (fat volume) in the area where the lower eyelid and cheek meet.

 The malar fat pad, responsible for the curve of your cheek at the lid cheek junction, moves down the face.
 The descent of fat pads (and shrinking of the fat pads) is responsible for many ageing signs that occur across your face.
 But the descent of the malar fat pad under the eye area leaves it hollow with forming a trough to form running.
 The dark circles, in this case, are due to a shadow in the tear trough created by light falling onto the skin.
 The shadow appears here because the hollow under the eye is deeper than the surrounding skin.

 Eye bags can develop at the same time, but the cause of these is different.

 Under-eye filler treatment can lessen the shadow appearance of dark circles.

 - Under-eye filler can help reduce the appearance of dark circles.